Failure to ID in Texas

 If you have a warrant out for your arrest, the punishment is increased one level.
 A Class C misdemeanor for refusing to identify yourself becomes a Class B misdemeanor.
 A Class B misdemeanor for providing false information becomes a Class A misdemeanor.
 This is often referred to as Failure to ID – Fugitive.

-If you have been charged with a failure to identify in Fort Worth, you are likely to be overwhelmed and unsure of your legal options.
-That’s why it’s imperative to work with a knowledgeable lawyer, who will guide you through the process and help you understand your rights.
+If you have been charged with a failure to identify in Fort Worth or anywhere in Tarrant County, it’s imperative to work with a knowledgeable lawyer, who will guide you through the process and help you understand your rights.
 We can help.
 Our attorneys have decades of experience and proven results.
 Call today for a free consultation.